Part of a set. See all set records

 It is estimated that some 20,000 people were buried on the tiny island of Jaina over a 500-year period.

 The major Maya grave offerings on Jaina Island were ceramic figurines that depict deities and humans in a variety of roles.
-The standing figure represents a warrior who once probably held weapons and wears either quilted cotton armor or the feathered uniform of a military order.
-The seated figure also represents a male, perhaps another warrior, who wears a huge zoomorphic headdress.
-A skeletal face with articulated jaw descends from the headdress to fit as a mask over the figure’s face.
+The stool belongs to a seated figure who represents a male, perhaps another warrior, who wears a huge zoomorphic headdress.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.